weaversa/cryptol-course/labs/SAW/SAW.md

 the course, but worth mentioning.

 One option here is to make a new contract for each `length` that's actually used.
-Instead we can make a single contract with a length
+Instead we can make a single contract with a `length`
-input:
+parameter:

 ```python
 def addRowAlias_Contract(Contract):